Gearbox-protocol/gearbox-architecture/README.md

 # Gearbox Architecture

-This repository documents the system architecture of Gearbox Protocol.
+This repository provides an overview of the Gearbox Protocol codebase.

-It provides a structured overview of:
+It maps repositories to their role in the system:
 - smart contracts
-- services
+- backend services
-- interfaces
-- frontend
+- frontend interfaces
-- data systems
+- shared libraries

-The goal is to maintain a clear, evolving map of the system.
+The goal is to make the system structure explicit and easier to navigate.

 ---